ncjones/blog/src/pages/about.md

 ## About Me

 I am a full stack developer, a software architect, and a leader of software engineers.
+I love designing and building software systems and I'm passionate about nurturing teams, processes and culture to do the same.

-In 1996, as a 12 year old, I discovered the thrill of creating something from nothing using GOTO statements with MS Basic on my dad's Pentium 100.
 Since 2006 I have held professional roles where I was responsible for delivering enterprise software across many industries including healthcare, dairy, tourism, advertising, recruitment, insurance, logistics, and payments.

 I have worked with a wide variety of technologies in my professional capacity
 including: back-end systems with JVM, Python and node.js; relational and Nosql